-Detailed project background including information on TxDOT's recommended alignment from the 2017-2020 US 380 Feasibility Study can be found in Section 2 of the Coordination Plan.
+Detailed project background including information on TxDOT's recommended alignment from the 2017-2020 Feasibility Study can be found in section 2 of the Coordination Plan.

-It is important to note that the recommended alignment from the feasibility study was not supported by the city of McKinney or Collin County Commissioners Court.
-The city advised that the alignment would impact existing and future development, run adjacent to some of the city's oldest and most economically disadvantaged neighborhoods, and disrupt a designated McKinney park.
+It is important to note that the recommended alignment from the Feasibility Study was supported by the town of Prosper but was not supported by the city of McKinney or the Collin County Commissioners Court.